Do you need a fire certificate?

-If you own or lease buildings occupied by a number of people who don't form a single household, your building may be classed as an HMO - so you'll need a fire certificate.
+If you own or lease buildings occupied by people who don't form a single household, your building may be classed as an HMO and you'll need a fire certificate.

-A building may be defined as an HMO if any of the following apply:
+A building may be an HMO if any of the following apply:

 - if the building, or part of the building, is owned or leased and has been converted into flats or bedsits